Virtual data room for features hero.

 Document tracking and analytics

 This is where things get genuinely useful.
 Good VDRs tell you who visited, when, which documents they opened, how long they spent on each one, and which pages they lingered on or skipped.
-For a founder sharing a pitch deck, this is gold.
-If an investor spent 15 minutes on your financial model but closed the deck before reaching your team slide, you know exactly what to address in the next call.
+For a team sharing a pitch deck, this is gold.
+If a viewer spent 15 minutes on your financial model but closed the deck before reaching your team slide, you know exactly what to address in the next call.

 Ellty shows you real-time analytics on every link you create - who viewed it, which pages they read, and how long they spent on each one.
 Try it free before your next investor meeting.